sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 - ../../components/monitoring
 ```

-If RBAC is enabled in your cluster, it is highly recommended to deploy cAdvisor with privileged access to your cluster.
+If RBAC is enabled in your cluster, it is highly recommended to [deploy cAdvisor](#deploy-cadvisor) with privileged access to your cluster.
 With privileged access, cAdvisor will have the necessary permissions to gather and display detailed information about the resources used by your Sourcegraph instance.
 It's considered a key component for monitoring and troubleshooting.
 See [Deploy cAdvisor](#deploy-cadvisor) below for more information.

 ### Deploy cAdvisor

 cAdvisor requires a service account and certain permissions to access and gather information about the Kubernetes cluster in order to display key metrics such as resource usage and performance data.
-Removing the service account for cAdvisor could impede its ability to collect this information, resulting in missing data on Grafana dashboards and potentially impacting visibility and monitoring capabilities for the cluster and its pods.
+Removing the service account and privileged access for cAdvisor could impede its ability to collect this information, resulting in missing data on Grafana dashboards and potentially impacting visibility and monitoring capabilities for the cluster and its pods.
 This could negatively impact the level of monitoring and visibility into the cluster's state that cAdvisor is able to provide.

 To deploy cAdvisor with privileged access, include all the components listed below: